dnywh/brown-pages/src/guides/australia/qld/sunshine-coast.md

 score: 2
 summary:
   - Drop-off points in Maroochydore, Coolum, and Yandina
-  - High concentration of ShareWaste drop-off points in the area
+  - High concentration of Peels drop-off points in the area
 ---

 {% include "partials/no-residential-service.html" %}